-And elsewhere, Thiel has just openly said he prefers Sauron’s side, “Gandalf’s the crazy person who wants to start a war…Mordor is this technological civilization based on reason and science.
+And elsewhere, he just openly said he prefers Mordor, “Gandalf’s the crazy person who wants to start a war…Mordor is this technological civilization based on reason and science.
 Outside of Mordor, it’s all sort of mystical and environmental and nothing works.”
-(It’s almost absurd how much pains he takes to say “I’m into evil!” and no one pays attention.)
-You can also see these fantasies of superiority play out in his crony Yarvin’s imagination: he recently wrote an essay calling himself a “dark elf,” part of some race of culturally-advanced beings or whatever.
+It’s almost absurd how much pains he takes to say “I’m into evil!” and no one pays attention.
+You can also see these fantasies of superiority play out in Yarvin’s imagination: he recently wrote an essay calling himself a “dark elf,” part of some race of culturally-advanced beings or whatever.

 These dweebish fantasies of power and domination might appear especially pathetic to us, but they are not really different in kind from the ones that animated the original fascists.
 See for example Nicholas-Goodrick Clarke’s excellent The Occult Roots of Nazism, his history of the odd world of fantasists and cranks who created the “dream-world” of Nazism, fantasies that contained “elitism and purity, a sense of mission in the face of conspiracy, and millenarian vision of a felicitous national future.”
 (At this point, one might propose another “hyphenated fascism:” dork-fascism or nerd-fascism or dweeb-fascism, as you like.)

 Palantir, this company, is a surveillance platform deeply involved with the national security state.
-Thiel may now back isolationist candidates, but in his business dealings he’s a partner of the national security state and was once an enthusiastic backer of its wars, particularly when they appeared to be against the “civilizational threat” of Islam.
+Thiel may now back isolationist candidates, but in his business dealings he’s an enthusiastic partner of the national security state and backer of its wars.
 He also fantasized about a kind of global network of imperial control operated from within the secret police apparatus: